m1ner79/Github-Twittction/README.md

 # Twitter github action

-This action will post on twitter every time there is push/pull request on a github repository.
+This action will post on twitter every time there is an event on a github repository.

 ## Warning!